Volunteer in Bali

 Who manages the volunteer programs in Bali?

 Our projects are all managed by an experienced Bali in-country coordinator who has expert knowledge of handling volunteer projects and international volunteers.
-The country coordinator is there to provide you with timely support on a day to day basis.
+The country coordinator is there to provide you with timely support on a day-to-day basis.
 He/she will even come to visit you frequently during your time in Bali to check on how you are doing.
-You can ask for advice and suggestions and they will help ensure you are fully satisfied with your volunteer experience abroad.
+You can ask for advice and suggestions, and they will help ensure you are fully satisfied with your volunteer experience abroad.

 Will I receive training before the start of my volunteer project?